InesCayolla/InesCayolla/README.md

 📱 [ALLIVU](https://allivu.pro/)- A web only mobile app that enable to search, explore and pay for service vendors all-in-one place.

-At the moment i'm improving my skills with Linkedin Learning and building my own apps.
+At the moment i'm improving my skills learning Javascript and React and building my own apps.

 So far, these are the languages and frameworks i've been working with: